 If you don’t have children, it doesn’t mean that you should not have these in your home.
 You never know when you will have a visitor who has children and you could be saving their life.

-Residential homes are not the only ones that require these now, but day cares, schools, childcare, businesses offices and more.
-Check out the list:
+Residential homes are not the only ones that require these now, but daycares, schools, childcare, businesses offices, and more.

 Additional Things to Think About